MrPerruche/BRCI/Doc/BRICKS.md

 This property correspond to the winch's speed.
 100 corresponds to 1 meter per second (3.6 km/h).
 It is a single float 32 : `SPEED (f32)`

-### `[...].InputAxis`
+### Other :

+It may be an input, or a modded property.

+If it is an input (They often contain `InputChannel` in their name):

 This property corresponds to the brick's input : Either another brick, a constant value, throttle etc.
-It has various prefixes depending on the brick (such as `AutoHoverInputChannel.InputAxis` etc.).
+It has various prefixes depending on the brick (such as `AutoHoverInputChannel` etc.).
 It is set to the BrickInput class (custom class) : `INPUT (BrickInput(brick_input_type: str, brick_input: any, prefix: str))`.
-BRCI does not care about the property name at all.
-However, what it cares about is the class defining it : `BrickInput`.
+Unlike previous versions of BRCI, `BrickInput()` now care about the name of the property it is assigned to.
 It has 3 arguments :
 `brick_input_type`: the input type;
 `brick_input`: may be the input value, or source bricks, or anything else.
-`prefix`: this is what comes before `.InputAxis`.
-It is part of the property's in-game name.
+`prefix`: this is automatically set by BRCI.
+You may ignore it or set it to anything.
 Input list:
 ###### In Brick Rigs 1.6.3 UI order
 ```